mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 Initialize the simulation
 =========================

-.. container:: justify

-    Here the *InitializeSimulation* class is created.
+Here, the *InitializeSimulation* class is created.
 This class is used to prepare the simulation box and populate the box with atoms.

 Simulation box
 --------------

-.. container:: justify

 In all simulations performed here, a certain number of atoms are first randomly placed in a cuboid box.

 Start coding
 ------------

-.. container:: justify

 Let us start by importing NumPy, as well as the previously created *Prepare*
 class:

 .. code-block:: python

     import numpy as np
     from Prepare import Prepare

-.. container:: justify

 Then, let us create the *InitializeSimulation* class that is inheriting the *Prepare* class.

 .. code-block:: python